11+ Maths Preparation Guide: Get Your Child Into Grammar School

 With only 164 grammar schools in England and thousands of families competing for places, proper 11+ preparation isn't optional.
 It's essential.

-At SHLC, we've helped students secure places at top grammar and independent schools including Bradford Grammar, Merchant Taylors', Queen Elizabeth's School, The Latymer School, and St George's College.
+At SHLC, we've helped students secure places at Bradford Grammar, Merchant Taylors', Queen Elizabeth's School, The Latymer School, and St George's College.
 Some received scholarships.
 Many moved from bottom sets to top sets through structured preparation.

 When to Start Preparing